AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/initialize-confidential-client-application.md

 - `authority` defaults to `https://login.microsoftonline.com/common/` if the user does not set it during configuration
 - A Client credential is mandatory for confidential clients.
 Client credential can be a:
     - `clientSecret` is secret string generated set on the app registration.
     - `clientCertificate` is a certificate set on the app registration.
-The `thumbprint` is a X.509 SHA-1 thumbprint of the certificate, and the `privateKey` is the PEM encoded private key.
+The `thumbprint` is a X.509 SHA-1 thumbprint of the certificate, and the `privateKey` is the PEM encoded private key. `x5c` is the optional X.509 certificate chain used in [subject name/issuer auth scenarios](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/sni.md).
     - `clientAssertion` is string that the application uses when requesting a token.
 The certificate used to sign the assertion should be set on the app registration.
 Assertion should be of type urn:ietf:params:oauth:client-assertion-type:jwt-bearer.